wp-repository/wpmu-theme-usage-info/readme.txt

 == Changelog ==
+1.2
+* Moved menu to Network -> Themes

+1.1
-1.1 Adding Show/Hide blogs on the administrative page.
+* Adding Show/Hide blogs on the administrative page.